Blog

 Garlic – Natural Treatment for Hepatitis C

-It contains powerful antioxidants that fight back free-radicals and also detoxifies the blood.
+It contains powerful antioxidants that fight back free radicals and also detoxify the blood.
 This can be used as a spice in cooking and also as a salad ingredient.

-But for better and faster effects it is recommended on an empty stomach.
-Chew one or two cloves of garlic in the morning and swallow it down with a cup of water.
+But for better and faster effects, it is recommended on an empty stomach.
+Chew one or two cloves of garlic in the morning and swallow them down with a cup of water.

 Turmeric – Home Remedy for Hepatitis C